Bloodline (Sheldon novel): Plot

 Meanwhile, Elizabeth comes to a conclusion that Rhys Williams is the murderer of her father based on the research she does herself.
 To be safe, Elizabeth flees to her villa in Sardinia where she is escorted by a police chief.
 Later, she wakes up to find out that she was drugged and the power supply has been cutoff in the house.
 Amidst the darkness, she hears the footsteps of her killer approaching, and she runs towards a tower and climbs into it.

 After a dramatic climax, Elizabeth finds out that her killer was none other than Alec who wants to kill Elizabeth in order to sell the stock to repay off his debts.
-Alec threatens to kill Elizabeth by pointing a gun at her, but detective Hornung and Rhys Williams reach just in time with the police chief and save Elizabeth.
+Alec threatens to kill Elizabeth by pointing a gun at her, but detective Hornung and Rhys Williams arrive just in time with the police chief and save Elizabeth.
 Alec perishes in the fire he himself set to the villa, thinking about his wife Vivian and the murders he committed of young girls with a red ribbon tied around their necks for her.

-Film, TV or theatrical adaptations
+Film adaptation

 In 1979, a motion picture adaptation of Bloodline was released starring Audrey Hepburn as Elizabeth.
 Since the 50-year-old Hepburn was considerably older than Sheldon's character, Sheldon revised his novel to place the literary version of Elizabeth into the same age range as the actress.
 The film adaptation was a critical and box office failure.